Support Center » Historical Data » Average Year Summary Files

 Soiling Loss Inputs

 When downloading the soiling losses dataset in SolarAnywhere, users may choose between the Humboldt State University (HSU) soiling model (default) or the Kimber soiling model.
 The Kimber model uses daily soiling rates and manual wash input parameters, whereas the HSU model utilizes PM2.5 and PM10 data to estimate soiling losses.
-While both the HSU model and Kimber model allow users to specify the rainfall cleaning threshold, there are a variety of additional input fields made available when selecting the Kimber model (shown in Figure 11):
+While both the HSU model and Kimber model allow users to specify the rainfall cleaning threshold, there are a variety of additional input fields made available when selecting the Kimber model (shown in Figure 12).
+Soiling loss inputs can be found under the “PV System Configuration” tab on the left column.

 The below table outlines the configurable soiling loss inputs through the SolarAnywhere data website.
 Note: additional soiling loss inputs are available through the SolarAnywhere API.